Important dates

 Budget

 Applications must include all project expenses, both eligible and ineligible, in the budget.
-Applications must also outline all sources of project funding, including non-government sources and in-kind contributions.
+Applications must also outline all sources of project funding, including non-government sources and in-kind contributions, and to which project expenses non-EPP funding sources will be applied.
+Any listed ineligible expenses should be clearly associated with in-kind or other funding contributions.

 Application budget details will be assessed for eligibility according to the criteria of the selected stream.
 Applicants must ensure budget items are clearly linked to project activities.